Kig ha farz

 Kig ha farz is a cooked dish consisting of various meats simmered in a broth with a buckwheat flour based pudding.
 It is eaten traditionally in Brittany, more specifically around Léon in the region situated west from Morlaix to Brest.
-This dish, which is quite similar to a pot-au-feu, was once considered a dish for the poor and peasantry.
+This dish, which is similar to a pot-au-feu, was once considered a dish for the poor and peasantry.
 The name in Breton literally means "meat and stuffing".

-A cooking broth contains meats such as salted pork knuckles and beef along with vegetables such as carrots and cabbage.
+The cooking broth contains meats such as salted pork knuckles and beef along with vegetables such as carrots and cabbage.
 These ingredients are simmered together with a cylindrical cloth bag filled with a mixture of eggs, milk, and buckwheat flour (known locally as "black wheat") for several hours.
-The cloth sac containing the cooked buckwheat pudding (farz) is usually rolled and the contents broken-up before serving.
-The dish is presented with the cooked meats and vegetables and the farz is consumed with a sauce locally known as "lipig", made with melted butter, bacon, and shallots.
+The cloth sac containing the cooked buckwheat pudding (farz) is usually rolled and the contents broken up before serving.
+The dish is presented with the cooked meats and vegetables and the farz is consumed with a sauce locally known as lipig, made with melted butter, bacon, and shallots.